ttaranov/atlaskit-mk-2/docs/guides/05-flow-typing-a-component.md

 ```

 Without using `React.ElementConfig`, the `defaultProps` of the inner component
 will be lost and every optional prop will become required.
+A subtlety of
+`React.ElementConfig` is that it returns a type with all the properties marked
+as readonly.
+Depending on what you are trying to do, the `$ReadOnly` Flow
+utility function might be useful.

 ## Refs